NiclasCedermalm/dd4t-lite/README.md

 decouple from 3PP dependencies as much as possible.

 Another weak spot of DD4T is the extremely verbose XML format, which tends to be hideous for large pages.
 So this I have improving as well to minimize the information needed published from SDL Tridion CMS.
 Right now DD4T Lite has only support for XML, but JSON etc is easy to add-on later.
+Of simplicity the XML implementation is part of the core project, but it will be refactored into a seperate module when the framework grows.
 DD4T Lite is currently only implemented in Java, but a C# version will be implemented as soon I got time (or if I got volunteers to do that :-) ).

 The intention of DD4T Lite that it will support different page region models.
 Right now the "component based region"-model is implemented where regions are first-class citizens on